oracle/graaljs/docs/Building.md

     mx build
     ```

-- GraalVM JavaScript depends on `truffle` and `sdk` provided in the `graal` repository.
+- GraalVM JavaScript depends on `truffle`, `sdk`, and `regex` provided in the `graal` repository.
 There is no need to build code from this repository, this is done automatically when you build GraalVM JavaScript with `mx build`

 - to print the help message of both GraalVM JavaScript and Node.js on GraalVM JavaScript, pass the `--help` option:
 ```bash